Skip to content

 }

-Once you’ve exported code from a module, you can import it into other files.
-The import syntax matches the export style:
+Once code is exported, you can import it into other files.
+The import syntax depends on how it was exported.

 // app.js